Connect with others who understand.

 1. Get Help for Nerve Damage

 If amyloid neuropathy is affecting your balance, talk to your doctor about possible treatments.
-These treatments can help reduce balance problems and improve coordination.
+These can help reduce balance problems and improve coordination.
 Your doctor can guide you in finding the best options for your situation.

 2. Manage Low Blood Pressure